[This Homemade Probiotic Ranch is a gut-friendly makeover on traditional ranch dressing!]

 When K and I were still living in Athens, we were invited to a barbecue.

-I’d not met these friends before, but they’d heard that K had swept an American girl off her feet, and that this American girl had since become his permanent plus one.
+I had never met these friends before, but they’d heard that K had swept an American girl off her feet.
+And that this American girl had since become his permanent plus one.

 We arrived, introductions were made, and my new friends began showing us around the enormous amount of food they’d prepared.
 Greeks are known for being hospitable, so I wasn’t surprised when they presented me with my very own bottle of ranch dressing.

 “We bought this for you because we know that in America you love ranch!”

 Of course that guess was pretty spot on, and my teenage calorie intake was approximately 1/3 ranch dressing.
 But it was embarrassing because ranch had come to be known as the oxymoron of salad dressings, destroying the health benefits of anything it was globbed over.

 But a strange, beautiful thing has happened.
 Fat has slowly begun to clear its name.
 And classic, nostalgia-inducing ranch dressing made with high quality ingredients is experiencing a revival of sorts (according to Bon Appetit).

 But I’m talkin’ homemade ranch; the oddly non-perishable bottled stuff is not invited to this ranch comeback party.